How is thyroiditis diagnosed?

 Tests for thyroiditis may include:

-- Thyroid antibody tests measure thyroid antibodies that includes antithyroid (microsomal) antibodies (TPO) or thyroid receptor stimulating antibodies (TRAb).
+- Thyroid antibody tests measure thyroid antibodies that include antithyroid (microsomal) antibodies (TPO) or thyroid receptor stimulating antibodies (TRAb).

 - Erythrocyte sedimentation rate (ESR or sed rate) indicates inflammation by measuring how fast red blood cells fall.
 The ESR is high in sub-acute thyroiditis.